Key Takeaway

 Irregular Shift Schedules

 Twelve-hour shifts, rotating days and nights, and mandatory overtime disrupt circadian rhythms and eating patterns.
 Research consistently links shift work to increased risk of obesity.
-When your body does not know whether it is day or night, hunger hormones become dysregulated, and your metabolism does not function optimally.
+When your body doesn't know whether it's day or night, hunger hormones become dysregulated, and your metabolism doesn't function optimally.
+For a complete cost breakdown, see our cheapest semaglutide options.

 Limited and Unpredictable Meal Breaks

 Many nurses eat whatever is available whenever they can.
 Break rooms stocked with pizza, donuts, and vending machines become default fuel sources when you have ten minutes between patients.
-This is not a lack of discipline.
-It is a structural problem with how most healthcare facilities operate.
+This isn't a lack of discipline.
+It's a structural problem with how most healthcare facilities operate.

 Physical and Emotional Exhaustion